DalYoon/nuber-server/notes/1_3_A_word_on_@types.md

 ## section.log

 - no added code
-- explaination for the dependencies start with @types
+- explanation for the dependencies start with @types

 ## issue